JithinKS97/insights/Readme.md

 # Musings

-My thoughts on some very deep questions...
+My thoughts on some very deep questions.